vgmtrans/vgmtrans/BUILDING.md

 > [!TIP]
 > **Building from source is usually not necessary.**
-> Precompiled binaries for macOS, Windows, and Linux are available on the [GitHub Releases](https://github.com/vgmtrans/vgmtrans/releases) page and for each commit on [GitHub Actions](https://github.com/vgmtrans/vgmtrans/actions).
+> See the repository [README](README.md) for information
+> about automated builds

 This document provides instructions for building VGMTrans from source if you wish to contribute or need a custom build.
-We generally accept patches to fix build issues on platforms we don't have easy access to, but we cannot guarantee that we will be able to test them.
+We generally accept patches to fix build issues on platforms we don't have easy access to, however, we cannot guarantee that they won't break again in the future.

 ## Prerequisites